einargs/mypy/refinement_design.md

 ```

 # TODO
+## Tomorrow
+1. get tuple expressions to variables w/ constraints working
+2. get substitution of tuple expressions containing only integer literals into
+   refinement constraints working.
+3. get arithmetic in expressions and refinement constraints working.
+4. figure out how the fuck I need to handle `__init__`

+## General
 - Start using the type variable infrastructure to uniquely identify refinement
   variables.
   - This could help with e.g. one property referring to another property -- the